ciscoheat/dataclass/README.md

 test.other = input.other;
 ```

+**Notes about the dynamic conversion**

+1. If you're using the `-dce full` compiler directive, make sure you add a `@:keep` metadata to the classes you're going to use with the dynamic conversion methods.
-**A final note:** The above methods protects you from most runtime surprises, but if you have a custom constructor it must take the data object as first parameter, and have all other parameters optional.
-Also due to the runtime type checking they take a performance hit, but it should be negligible in most cases.
+1. If the class has a constructor it must take the data object as first parameter, and have all other parameters optional.
+1. Due to the runtime type checking there is a performance hit, but it should be negligible in most cases.
 As usual, don't optimize unless you have obvious performance problems.

 ## Specific library support

 DataClass plays very nicely together with the following libraries:

-- [Mithril](https://github.com/ciscoheat/mithril-hx): When the `@prop` metadata exists on a field, a Mithril `GetterSetter` is created with `M.prop`.
+- [Mithril](https://github.com/ciscoheat/mithril-hx): When the `@prop` metadata exists on a field, a Mithril `GetterSetter` is generated with `M.prop`.
 - [HaxeContracts](https://github.com/ciscoheat/HaxeContracts): If the class implements `haxecontracts.HaxeContracts`, a `haxecontracts.ContractException` will be thrown instead of a `String` when a validation or null-check fails.

 ## Installation